 Why play it: Scoring is up everywhere in the NFL, so this scenario doesn’t seem like too much to ask.

 Through three games, the Steelers have scored a touchdown in every half.
 The Eagles have done the same in their last two games.
 If two medium-scoring teams have succeeded at this wager, it’s a good play.

 Why skip it: Both offenses go through sporadic periods.
-One of these teams lay an egg for one half.
+One of these teams laid an egg for one half.
 More importantly, will field goals replace touchdowns if one team is up big?

 Sticking with the same game, there is another odds boost related to Miles Sanders and James Conner.
-The running backs to combine for 150 yards total, up from +135 to +160, and is a worthy consideration.
+The running backs to combine for 150 yards total is up from +135 to +160 and is a worthy consideration.

 Why play it: This bet has a strong chance to pay out.
 Both backs are capable of breaking off long runs.
 You have two guys going at once, rather than each player needing to hit a certain number.

 Why skip it: If you think the game could be a blowout, one or both of these backs get taken off the field.
 Plus, injuries are always a concern in a yardage prop.

 Other NFL odds boosts on Fox Bet board

 Todd Gurley and Joe Mixon to score touchdowns is boosted from +200 to +300.